blueprinted-io/documentation/what_is_scorm_and_tincan.md

 ### Why Adoption of Modern Standards Is Stuck

-One of the biggest blockers in moving beyond SCORM isn’t technology — it’s business incentives and culture.
+One of the biggest blockers in moving beyond SCORM isn’t technology, it’s business incentives and culture.

 LMS vendors *know* SCORM is limited, but it’s a sunk cost for many organizations.
 SCORM support is a checkbox on their sales deck.
 Saying “our LMS doesn’t support SCORM” is a death sentence.
 So they keep supporting it while adding “xAPI/CMI5 support” mostly as a buzzword and integrating little of the actual technological backend.